“Close attention seems to be given by French authorities to transactions involving public health issues”

 The MoE assesses whether the transaction may jeopardize public order, public safety or national security based on the information the investor provided in its submission.
 Follow-up Q&A and meetings with the MoE and other involved ministries are customary.
 The seller and the target company may also be requested to cooperate with the review.

-In addition, the PACTE law of 2019 modified the sanctions mechanism in case of infringement to the prior approval obligation.
+In addition, the PACTE law of 2019 modified the sanctions mechanism in the event a party infringes the prior approval obligation.
 As such, if a transaction has been implemented without prior authorization, the MoE may enjoin the investor to file for prior authorization (this measure is not only punitive, but may also be used by the MoE to give the foreign investor the possibility to cure the situation), unwind the transaction at his own expense or amend the transaction.

 If the protection of public order, public security or national defense is compromised or likely to be compromised, the MoE also has the power to pronounce interim measures to remedy the situation quickly.
 Remedies include suspending the investor's voting rights in the target company; prohibiting or limiting the distribution of dividends to the foreign investor; temporarily suspending, restricting or prohibiting the free disposal of all or part of the assets related to the sensitive activities carried out by the target; and appointing a temporary representative within the company to ensure the preservation of national interests.